NREL/ReEDS-2.0/README.md

 <a name="Execution"></a>
 # Executing the Model

-The execution of the ReEDS model can be accomplished by using a command-line interpreter application and launching a command line interface.

-A ReEDS case (also referred to as a &quot;run&quot;, &quot;scenario&quot; or &quot;instance&quot;) is executed through a python-based case batching program called &quot;runbatch.py&quot;.
+A ReEDS case (also referred to as a &quot;run&quot;, &quot;scenario&quot; or &quot;instance&quot;) is executed through `ReEDS.sh` if the repository was installed using the automatic setup procedure above, or a python-based case batching program called `runbatch.py` if the repository was setup manually.
 The user can execute a single case or a batch of cases using this program.

 **Step 1** : Specify the ReEDS case name(s) and configuration(s) in the case configuration file. ([Figure 13](#Fig13)).
 The default case configuration file name is called &quot;cases.csv&quot;, but the user may create custom case configuration files by using a suffix in the file name (e.g., &quot;cases\_test.csv&quot;).
-The file &quot;case\_test.csv&quot; can be used to execute a &quot;test&quot; version of the model for the ERCOT system.
+The file &quot;cases\_test.csv&quot; can be used to execute a &quot;test&quot; version of the model for the ERCOT system.

 Within &quot;cases.csv&quot;, The data in Column A are the model &quot;switches&quot; (also referred to as &quot;options&quot;).
 The data in Column B are brief descriptions of the switches.
 The data in Column C are the default values of the switches.
 The case configuration (or set of switches that define a case) begin with Column D. Each case configuration is represented by a single column.
 The case name is specified in Row 1.
 The value for each switch is specified beginning in Row 2.
 If a switch value is left blank, default value from Column C is used.
 A complete list of switches is provided in the Appendix of this document.